The Bankrate promise

 - Deferred payment loans: Like forgivable loans, a deferred payment loan is a second mortgage with a zero percent or low interest rate that you can use for a down payment.
-However, you’ll be required to repay the loan when you move, sell or refinance.
+However, you’ll need to repay the loan when you move, sell or refinance.

-To find out if you’re eligible for down payment assistance, ask your mortgage lender which programs they accept and whether you qualify.
+To find out if you’re eligible for down payment assistance, ask your mortgage lender which programs it accepts and whether you qualify.

 Other homebuying costs to consider

-While a down payment is typically the largest out-of-pocket expense for first-time homebuyers, it’s not the only one.
-You’ll also need to cover the closing costs of the mortgage — all the expenses needed to process your loan, like the origination, appraisal and title fees.
-Closing costs range from 2 percent to 5 percent of a home’s purchase price.
+- Closing costs: These costs include all the expenses needed to process your loan, like the origination, appraisal and title fees.
+Closing costs range from 2 to 5 percent of a home’s purchase price.

 - Cash reserves: Not every borrower needs to have reserves, especially if you have a strong mortgage application otherwise, but it’s still wise to have the savings stashed away if you were to find yourself unable to pay your mortgage.
 If your lender does require reserves, you could need anywhere from one month to six months’ worth of mortgage payments in the bank.